Published June 5, 2026 · Updated July 6, 2026

 Rinse the lentils first: Give red lentils a quick rinse until the water runs clear to wash off surface starch and keep the soup from turning gluey.

 Bloom the spices: Stir the cumin, coriander, and turmeric into the sauteed onion and garlic for a minute before adding liquid.
-Toasting them briefly deepens their flavour.
+Toasting them briefly deepens their flavor.

 Chop carrots small: Smaller pieces cook faster and blend smoother, which means a creamier soup in less time.